 In this article, we’ll answer frequently asked questions about how to manage your Active Directory Lockout policy.
 There is no one-size-fits-all approach to customizing these settings as organizations have different risk levels.
-For helpful information about what causes frequent Active Directory account lockouts, check out our blog “6 Common Causes of Active Directory Account Lockouts and How to Fix Them.”
+For helpful information about what causes frequent Active Directory account lockouts, check out our blog “Solved: Active Directory Account Lockouts and How to Prevent Them.

 Table of Contents: